mayuxi987/mayuxi987.github.io/_posts/2017-01-20-big-data-clustering.md

     + explicity treating points as outliers
 2. Spetral Clustering
 3. Hierachical Clustering -> Hierachical Agglommerative Clustering
    + each data point starts as a cluster
    + two clusters are combined if the fit is better
    + continue until no more cluters can be combined

 ### factor analysis

-- find how data features/variables together
+- **procedures**

+- **notes**
+  1. Unlike clustering that groups data points together, factor analysis finds how group data features/variables together.(two problems can be trasformative, but not the same)
+  2. the procedures deal with quantative variables, there is also a variant for categorical and binary data, **Latent Class Factor Analysis (LCFA --Magidson & Vermunt, 2001; Vermunt & Magidson,2004)**, as well as a variant for mixed data types, **Exponential Family Principal Component Analysis (EPCA – Collins et al., 2001)**

 ### questions